vikkumra/vikkumra/README.md

 # 🔴About Vik:
 I'm an aspiring cybersecurity professional, focusing on building practical skills and building my knowlege to prepare for my apprenticeship applications.
-Below are projects documenting what ive learned so far.
+Below are projects documenting what i've learned so far.
 Check them out!

 ## Projects
 - [SQL Injection](projects/sql-injection/README.md)